mongodb/docs/source/includes/replica-states.rst

 .. list-table::
    :header-rows: 1
-   :widths: 15,25,60
+   :widths: 15 25 60

-   * - **Number**
+   * - Number
-     - **Name**
+     - Name
-     - **State Description**
+     - State Description

    * - 0
      - :replstate:`STARTUP`

      - Not yet an active member of any set.
 All members start up in this state.
-The :program:`mongod` parses the :doc:`replica set configuration document </administration/replica-set-member-configuration>` while in :replstate:`STARTUP`.
+The :program:`mongod` parses the :doc:`replica set configuration document
+       </administration/replica-set-member-configuration>` while in
+       :replstate:`STARTUP`.

    * - 1
      - :replstate:`PRIMARY`

-     - The member in state :doc:`primary </core/replica-set-primary>` is the only member that can accept write operations.
+     - The member in state :doc:`primary </core/replica-set-primary>`
+       is the only member that can accept write operations.
+Eligible to vote.

    * - 2
      - :replstate:`SECONDARY`

-     - A member in state :doc:`secondary </core/replica-set-secondary>` is replicating the data store.
-Data is available for reads, although they may be stale.
+     - A member in state :doc:`secondary </core/replica-set-secondary>`
+       is replicating the data store.
+Eligible to vote.

    * - 3
      - :replstate:`RECOVERING`

-     - Can vote.
-Members either perform startup self-checks, or transition from completing a :doc:`rollback </core/replica-set-rollbacks>` or :doc:`resync </tutorial/resync-replica-set-member>`.
+     - Members either perform startup self-checks, or transition from completing a :doc:`rollback </core/replica-set-rollbacks>` or :doc:`resync </tutorial/resync-replica-set-member>`.
+Eligible to vote.

    * - 5
      - :replstate:`STARTUP2`